alphagov/govuk-design-system/src/community/accessibility-strategy/index.md

 ### Automated testing

-The team currently uses [jest-axe](https://github.com/nickcolley/jest-axe) as part of our deployment process.
-This tool tests the example code snippets in the GOV.UK Design System against [axe-core](https://github.com/dequelabs/axe-core).
+The team currently uses [jest-axe](https://github.com/nickcolley/jest-axe) as part of our deployment process, along with [@axe-core/puppeteer](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/puppeteer).
+These tools test the example code snippets in the GOV.UK Design System against [axe-core](https://github.com/dequelabs/axe-core).

 The team does not solely rely on automated testing processes, as a 2017 study from GDS concluded that [only ~30% of issues are found by automated testing tools](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage), such as axe-core.

-As of November 2022, there are limitations to how the team implements jest-axe as part of our automated testing:

-1. The team only tests the first example code snippet for each component and pattern – most of our components and patterns have multiple example code snippets.
-2. The team only tests the static HTML version of example code snippets, as found in the HTML tab – some components and patterns include JavaScript that modifies the HTML, which tests do not capture.

-These limitations may be addressed by the proposed ‘[Enhance automated testing in our development pipeline](https://github.com/alphagov/govuk-frontend/issues/3041)’ activity.
+As of May 2023, we have improved our automated accessibility testing processes:

+1. We now run JavaScript in our test example code snippets.
+2. We now test every example code snippet, instead of just the first example per component.
+3. We replaced our [jest-axe](https://github.com/nickcolley/jest-axe) analysis code with [@axe-core/puppeteer](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/puppeteer), but kept jest-axe for outputting pass/fail test results.
+This change allows axe-core to now also check for colour contrast.
+4. We added [html-validate](https://html-validate.org/) to our automated tests.
+This helps us test for HTML compliance, including [various WCAG 2.1 checks available through html-validate](https://html-validate.org/wcag.html).

+We have an accessibility activity issue in GitHub where we track our efforts to [enhance automated testing in our development pipeline](https://github.com/alphagov/govuk-frontend/issues/3041).

 ### Manual testing